 How do I handle time zone differences when working with US clients?

-What is the best way to find remote finance jobs with US companies?
+What's the best way to find remote finance jobs with US companies?

 What makes a remote finance professional stand out to US clients?